CattailNu/obsidian-file-info-panel-plugin/README.md

 ## Compatibility

-`obsidian-file-info-panel-plugin` has been tested on Mac, Obsidian v0.12.19.
+`obsidian-file-info-panel-plugin` has been tested on Mac and Windows 11, Obsidian v0.12.19.

+Android does not work (open issue).

 ## Say Thanks 🙏